petialetia/Projects/HashTable/ReadMe.md

 Graphic was zoomed in for little spikes to be observed.

-3) First ASCII hash: returns ASCII code of first symbol in word
+3) First ASCII hash: returns ASCII code of first symbol in word (graphic is zoomed in for shape of spike to be observed)

 ![](ComparisonOfHashFunctions/Graphics/CountLengthHash.png)